IK-Robin/leaflet-js-map/readme.md

    ## Edit The Map Detail
-   If you Want to Edit the Map marker or Default View  details ,you need to go to wp-admin -> Dashbord.
+   If you Want to Edit the Map marker or Default View  details.
    You can edit the map details by following these steps:
    1. Go to -> leaflet map -> Dashboard.
    2.Add to this page you can see default latitude, default longitude.
 Add your default map latitude, longitude view to the center point.
 "Latitude & Longitude": These set the center of the map.